jnwatson/py-lmdb/docs/index.rst

 *Caution*: while any reader exists, writers cannot reuse space in the database file that has subsequently become unused.
 For this reason, continual use of long-lived read transactions may cause the database file to grow without bound.
-If transactions will be directly exposed to users, some form of deadline timer should be employed to ensure unused areas of the database file will eventually be recycled.
+If transactions are directly exposed to users, some form of deadline timer should be employed to ensure unused areas of the database file will eventually be recycled.